Contact Us for a Free Consultation (213) 542-0979

 Will I Get Jail Time for a Bank Fraud Conviction?

-Bank fraud is a type of white collar crime that involves defrauding a financial institution.
-In other words, bank fraud is a crime where someone deliberately and knowingly carries out a scheme to defraud a financial institution.
+Bank fraud is a type of white-collar crime that involves defrauding a financial institution.
+In other words, it is a crime where someone deliberately and knowingly carries out a scheme to defraud a financial institution.

 It's using fraudulent means to obtain money, assets, or other property owned or controlled by a bank or other financial institution, and can be committed in different ways, including: